yonkahlon/Zenject/Documentation/Factories.md

 }
 ```

 This is done by implementing the interface `IValidatable` and then adding a `Validate()` method.
 Then, to manually validate objects, you simply instantiate them.
 Note that this will not actually instantiate these objects (these calls actually return null here).
 The point is to do a "dry run" without actually instantiating anything, to prove out the full object graph.
-For more details on validation see <a href="#object-graph-validation">here</a>.
+For more details on validation see the validation section.